ucsb-cs56/w20/_labWIP/proj01.md

     Try running `mvn clean compile` to see what does and does not compile.

     Then, run your `mvn test` as well as testing with `mvn -P localhost spring-boot:run` to make sure everything still works.

+    You'll likely find that a few tests need to be modified as well.

-    If so, do a commit with an appropriate message.
+    Once everything is fixed, commit with an appropriate message.

 2. The files `src/main/resources/templates/page1.html` and `src/main/resources/templates/page2.html` are no longer being used, so remove them from the application.
 You'll need to use `git rm filename` to make sure that the removal goes into a commit.